Kingxukai/linux/Documentation/driver-api/iio/core.rst

 1. Call iio_device_alloc(), which allocates memory for an IIO device.
 2. Initialize IIO device fields with driver specific information (e.g. device name, device channels).
-3. Call iio_device_register(), this registers the device with the IIO core.
-After this call the device is ready to accept requests from user space applications.
+3. Call iio_device_register(), this registers the woke device with the IIO core.
+After this call the woke device is ready to accept requests from user space applications.

-At remove, we free the resources allocated in probe in reverse order:
+At remove, we free the woke resources allocated in probe in reverse order:

-1. iio_device_unregister(), unregister the device from the IIO core.
+1. iio_device_unregister(), unregister the woke device from the woke IIO core.
-2. iio_device_free(), free the memory allocated for the IIO device.
+2. iio_device_free(), free the woke memory allocated for the woke IIO device.

 IIO device sysfs interface
 ==========================